- Between 2009 and 2013, Indigenous Australians were 1.1 times more likely to be diagnosed with cancer, compared with non-Indigenous Australians.

-The NSW Cancer Plan aims to improve cancer outcomes across the community.
+The NSW Cancer Plan aims to improve cancer outcomes across the state.
 It recognises there are people and communities who have a higher risk of cancers and have poorer cancer-related health outcomes.

-We recognise that Aboriginal people experience a higher burden of cancer with higher mortality rates.1 We understand the importance of including the social and cultural elements that underpin Aboriginal health when developing programs of work with Aboriginal communities.
+We recognise that Aboriginal people experience a higher burden of cancer with higher mortality rates.
+We understand the importance of incorporating social and cultural determinants of health when developing programs of work with Aboriginal communities.

 Improving the health of Aboriginal communities in relation to cancer requires collaboration from all parts of the cancer control system.

-In partnership with the Aboriginal Health and Medical Research Council, Aboriginal Community Controlled Health Services and Aboriginal communities across the state, our strategies will be implemented in line with state and national plans, frameworks and other NSW Health policy directives relevant to Aboriginal health.
+We will continue to enhance our partnerships with Aboriginal Community Controlled Health Services and Aboriginal communities across the state.
+Our strategies will be implemented in line with state and national plans, frameworks and other NSW Health policy directives relevant to Aboriginal health.